InQuest/ThreatKB/README.md

 2. Clone repo: `sudo git clone -b master git@github.com:InQuest/ThreatKB.git /opt/ThreatKB`
 3. Fix permissions of /opt/ThreatKB if needed: `sudo chown -R threatkb:threatkb /opt/ThreatKB`
 4. Create MySQL database: `mysql -u root -p{your password} create database threatkb;`
+    - If you wish to create a ThreatKB specific MySQL user, feel free to do so
 5. Update SQL config in /opt/ThreatKB/config.py parameters:
     - SQL_HOST
     - SQL_USERNAME
     - SQL_PASSWORD

 ### Application Install
+**Note:** These steps and the execution of ThreatKB should be ran under the `threatkb` local user you created earlier

 1. Run `./install.sh`
     - Setups a Python virtual environment in the directory `/opt/ThreatKB/flask`
     - Installs required node libraries for front-end